digitalfortress-tech/typeahead-standalone/README.md

   },
   prefetch: {
     url: 'https://remoteapi.com/load-suggestions',
-    when: 'onFocus'       // optional, default => 'onInit' },
+    when: 'onFocus',      // optional, default => 'onInit'
+    requestOptions: {},   // optional, default => undefined
+    done: false           // optional, default => false },
   identifier: '...',      // optional (required when source => Object[])
   dataTokens: ['...'],    // optional
   groupIdentifier: '...', // optional, default => undefined
   transform: function (data) {
-    // modify remote data if needed
+    // modify remote data if needed & return it return data;
-    return data;
   }
 }
 ```
 - **Local**: The `local` data source is used when you want to provide suggestions from a local variable.
 - **Prefetch**: The `prefetch` data source is used when you want to preload suggestions from a remote endpoint in advance.
 You can also provide an optional `when` parameter.
 It defines when should the prefetch occur.
 It defaults to `onInit` meaning that suggestions will be preloaded as soon as typeahead gets initialized.
 You can set it to `onFocus` which will cause suggestions to be preloaded as soon as the user focuses the search input box.
+The `done` flag is a Boolean & can be used to disable prefetching.
+Its default value is `false`.
+It is set to `true` automatically when data is prefetched the first time to prevent multiple calls.
+An example use-case to set `done: true` can be when you are using localStorage to store suggestions & the localStorage already had stored suggestions previously.
 - **Remote**: The `remote` data source is used when you want to interrogate a remote endpoint to fetch data.
 - **Wildcard**: While using the `remote` data source, you must set the `url` and the `wildcard` options. `wildcard` will be replaced with the search string while executing the request.
 - **RequestOptions**: The [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API is used to query remote endpoints.
 You may provide an object of [requestOptions](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#supplying_request_options) to customize that query.
 By default the query type is GET.